foxbunny/flexhr/README.md

 You will notice that you do not have to say that you want it as JSON as that's the default.
 The `Content-Type: application/json` header is automatically added as well.
-We can opt out of this behavior by supplying our own request body as the `params` option, some custom request headers, and setting the `skipEncode`
-flag:
+For payloads other than objects and arrays, the payload is used as is.
+The headers must be set appropriately if you are using some exotic payload.

+For `FormData` and `UrlSearchParams` object, no specific headers are added.

 ```javascript
 import {POST} from 'flexhr';